 Follow the instructions on the back of the package when mixing the 2-part epoxy.
 Once you’ve blended the two parts thoroughly, use a putty knife to scoop and stuff the filler into the gap.

 Try to shape the filler as flush with the original wood as possible.
-Once it’s completely dry, it’ll be much more of a pain to sand to your desired shape.
+Once the wood filler has dried, it’ll be much more of a pain to sand to your desired shape.

 Depending on the depth of the repair, you may need to apply the filler in several thinner coats.
 For thicker repairs, driving several all-purpose construction screws into the gap will give the epoxy something to ‘grip’ onto.